Skip to content

 Reading Data

-There are two ways to retrieve data:
+There are four ways to retrieve data:

 • Get does not change the current offset